-What is a Foot Drop?
+What’s a Foot Drop?

 Also known as Drop Foot, the clinical term “Foot Drop” usually refers to a feeling of weakness in patient while lifting their foot or toes in an upward direction (Liu et al., 2013).
 This abnormal gait activity causes the dropping of the foot and toes.
-This condition usually occurs because of the weakness of muscle in the ankle and toes dorsiflexion or paralysis in the anterior part of the lower leg.
+This condition usually occurs due to the weakness of muscle in the ankle and toes dorsiflexion or paralysis in the anterior part of the lower leg.
 The muscles of the ankle and foot include anterior tibialis, the extensor hallucis longus, and the extensor digitorum longus.
 This condition ultimately causes the involuntary dragging of the toes of the affected foot while attempting to walk.

-What Are the Common Symptoms and Causes of Foot Drop?
+What’s the Common Symptoms and Causes of Foot Drop?

 Usually not considered a disease, Foot Drop represents a symptom of an underlying major problem.
 This problem can occur due to some hidden neurological, muscular, or anatomical problems.
 One of the most characterized features of foot drop includes steppage gait.
 Patients with foot drop conditions suffer while lifting their foot from the ankle which results in dragging the front of their foot on the ground.
 Unlike other neurological conditions, in Drop Foot, the patient usually raises their foot high enough to prevent the slapping and dragging of their toe in the ground.
-Patients may show some other symptoms like characteristics tiptoe walk on the opposite leg, the excessive raising of the thigh, a wide outward leg swing, etc. Depending on the severity of the condition, the duration of symptoms may vary from patient to patient.
+Patients may show some other symptoms such as the characteristics of tiptoe walking on the opposite leg, the excessive raising of the thigh, a wide outward leg swing, etc. Depending on the severity of the condition, the duration of symptoms may vary from patient to patient.

 A wide range of neurological to a muscular disorders may cause foot drop.
 Neurological causes of foot drop may include radiculopathy, neuropathy, lumbosacral plexopathy, peripheral nerve injury, multiple sclerosis, amyotrophic lateral sclerosis (ALS), stroke, Alzheimer’s disease, Parkinson’s disease, cerebral palsy, etc. Muscular cause of foot drop includes muscular dystrophy, weakness, or paralysis of the pretibial, peroneal, or hip flexor muscles.
 Habitual crossing of the legs also causes foot drop in some patients.
 Patients can easily resolve their problems by discontinuing their habits.